 Get a limited signed copy, and support Vermont's independent bookstores.

 Etiquette is all about building good relationships.
 Children need to learn how to act in ways that are respectful, considerate, and honest.
 These are the fundamental principles of all etiquette, and they are the tools needed to build strong relationships with family and friends.

 But how young can we go?
-Can toddlers learn concepts like respect and consideration?
+Can toddlers learn concepts like respect, honesty and consideration?
 While toddlers may not understand principles and concepts, children this age can learn some basic behaviors that are fundamental to developing strong relationships.

-It will take much patience, repetition, and good modeling on your part to teach your toddlers to share and care.
+It will take much patience, repetition, and good behavior on your part to teach your toddlers to share and care.
 But hang in there—it’s well worth it!